anubhavsrivastava/theanubhav.com/_posts/2019-02-01-js-currying-in-interview.md

 title: >-
     Currying in JS: Answering the traditional question, Add(2)(3), which gives sum of both numbers.
 subtitle: >-
-    Understanding concept of currying and in depth analysis of most frequest interview question around it
+    Understanding concept of currying and in depth analysis of most frequent interview question around it
 avatar: /img/avatars/avatar-js.png
 gist: >-
     We will have a look at concepts that revolve around this question and progressively take it to next level.